LogoCustom Linear Actuator

 Duty-cycle applicabilityS1, S2, S5, S6Use duty values from the exact model/stroke/ambient row that matches the intended operating profile.Applying one generic duty percentage across all industrial families.Require model-level duty confirmation in RFQ acceptance criteria.

-12V vs 24V tradeoffS1, S2, S6For similar mechanical output and efficiency, higher voltage generally lowers line current.Interpreting voltage change as sufficient to solve force-class thermal or peak-current risk.Run like-for-like class comparison and validate total system peak after topology change.
+12V vs 24V tradeoffS1, S2, S6, S17For similar mechanical output and efficiency, higher voltage generally lowers line current.Copying one current-ratio assumption across vendors or controller options without model-paired evidence.Run like-for-like class comparison and validate total system peak after topology change.

 Harness and connector risk indexS8, S9Use index output as screening guidance before conductor-level drop and thermal calculations.Treating index scores as compliance-grade pass/fail without cross-section and ambient inputs.Collect cable spec + loop geometry + ambient and re-calculate with standard resistance data.

-Fuse and inrush coordinationS10, S11Select protection using measured startup pulse duration/magnitude together with fuse time-current and derating curves.Choosing fuse value from nominal actuator current alone without startup and ambient context.Capture startup waveform, then verify nuisance-opening margin and overload-clearing behavior on target fuse family.
+Fuse and inrush coordinationS10, S11, S18Select protection using measured startup pulse duration/magnitude together with fuse time-current and derating curves, after defining cable-vs-component protection intent.Choosing fuse value from nominal actuator current alone without startup, ambient, and protection-intent context.Capture startup waveform, define cable/component protection objective, then verify nuisance-opening margin and overload-clearing behavior on target fuse family.

 Ingress-rating interpretationS10, S12, S15Separate static and dynamic ingress requirements and add environment-specific chemical/corrosion screens.Treating one IP label as full qualification for motion, washdown, corrosion, condensation, and all installation contexts.Map field stressors to IP tests plus complementary product-standard checks before sign-off.